leighseverson/countyweather/README.md

 #> [6] "USW00092811"
 ```

-In this example, there are six monitors contributing weather data to the timeseries.
-We can plot the data by station to get a sense for how values from each monitor compare, and which monitors were presumably knocked out by the storm, with different colors used to show values for different monitors:
+In this example, there are six weather stations contributing weather data to the timeseries.
+We can plot the data by station to get a sense for how values from each weather station compare, and which weather stations were presumably knocked out by the storm, with different colors used to show values for different weather stations:

 ``` r
 library(ggplot2)